 Eligibility

-Only West Australian Local Governments are eligible to apply for AWARE grants.
+Only Western Australian local governments are eligible to apply for AWARE grants.
 Local governments are encouraged to collaborate and submit joint applications.

-Applicants are encouraged to refer to the Eligibility check in the Grant Guidelines before proceeding with their application to ensure the proposed project meets all the program requirements.
+Applicants are encouraged to refer to the Eligibility Checklist in the Grant Guidelines before proceeding with their application to ensure proposed projects meet the program requirements.

 Status

-The 2024 Round of the AWARE program closed on 1 July 2024. $225,436 in AWARE funding was allocated across 19 local government projects.
+The 2025-26 AWARE grant round closed on 5 August 2025. $257,241 in AWARE funding was allocated across 21 local government projects.
 The list of the projects is available under the Successful AWARE projects section.

 The AWARE program is administered by the Department of Fire and Emergency Services (DFES) on behalf of the State.